Last Updated on December 8, 2022

 - You’re at the mercy of WordPress.com.
 If they believe you violate any one of their terms and conditions, they can delete your website instantly.

 - No Google Analytics.
 You’re limited to their own analytic stats.
 Premium plan users and above can get access to Google Analytics.
 With plans starting from $8/month.

 If you want to use your blog for any kind of business purpose, then the minimum you would go for is the Business plan, which is $300 per year!
 The free domain is valid for the first year as well, so you’ll then need to go and buy it after that year.

 We can do better than that!

 So like I mentioned above, this is the actual CMS or software that gets “downloaded”.
 An easy way to get a hold of this piece of software and then make sure people actually get to see your website is to buy your own hosting and a domain name to go with it.

-Here are the typical costs in setting up your own self-hosted website:
+Here are the typical costs of setting up your own self-hosted website:

 - Domain – From $8.88 per year (Start your domain search here with Namecheap)

 - Hosting – From $47.40 per year* (My recommendation is Siteground at $83.88 per year)